Abstrax

 abstrax server status --json

 Prefer manual installation?
-Download the release archive from GitHub and verify the checksum in the installation docs.
+Download a release archive from GitHub releases and verify the checksum in the installation guide.

 Trust and control